StevenButtifint/contract-whist-multiplayer-client/README.md

 - [More game details can be found here](https://www.fgbradleys.com/rules/rules4/Contract%20Whist%20-%20rules.pdf)

 ##### Offline Play
-- Pick the number of bots to play againts.
+- Pick the number of bots to play against.
 - Pick the playstyle of the bots
 - Pick the size of the starting round.
 - Use "Peek" button to view bot cards.